EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 Sometime time open the port to test around it.

 **Main focus of the workshop:**
+- Learn how to code from variable to a moving champion.
 - Learn to move and rotate in a MMo
 - Learn to make code that can live their own life